needle-tools/needle-engine-support/documentation/blender/index.md

 ![AnimatorController assign to animator](/blender/animatorcontroller-assigning.webp)

-You can set the Animator parameters from typescript or by e.g. using the event of a Button component:
+You can set the Animator parameters from typescript or by e.g. using the event of a Button component

 ### Timeline — nla tracks export 🎬